 Personal Kanban is a unique way of thinking about organizing and planning work and life events.
-It is the ideal approach to increasing productivity of anything you do.
-Personal Kanban is gaining significant popularity, because it is simple to use and very easy to adapt.
+It is the ideal approach to increase productivity of anything you do.
+Personal Kanban is gaining significant popularity, because it is simple to use and very easy to implement.

 Who can use Personal Kanban?

 Anyone!
 Personal Kanban is simple enough to even be used by children!
 Families use it to share and organize household chores.
 Students plan homework and prepare for exams.
 Teachers collaborate with students and conduct interesting lessons.
 Software developers track bugs and produce better software.
 Architects gather requirements and prepare designs.
 Finally, executives use Kanban boards to organize their business and personal lives.

 This basic Personal Kanban board consists of just three columns: To Do, Doing, Done.
 Tasks are always created in the leftmost column and move towards the right.
 The work is finished when all tasks reach the final column.

 Build your first Personal Kanban board in just 5 steps:

 1. Map your process